stevieg3/football-commentary/README.md

 football-commentary
 ==============================

-Getting started with NLP.
+Getting started with NLP and PyTorch.
 Using Deep Learning and NLP to predict the likelihood of a goal using match text commentary.

 Main data source: https://www.kaggle.com/secareanualin/football-events